 “Just checking on the project.”
 Donald put on his most innocent grin.

-He was an average size man, somewhat shorter than Roger, fair where Roger was darker.
-Though both were predominately Caucasian, their features blended well in a whole host of cultures.
+He was an average size man, somewhat shorter than Roger.
+Though both were predominately Caucasian, their features blended well in a host of cultures.

 Donald watched Roger carefully.
 But Roger was far more interested in the girl’s disappearance than why Donald was there.